CyrilScript/acquco-resizable/README.md

 ## Improvements

-### Due to time constraints styling was mainly done for a 1440px screen size
+- #### Due to time constraints styling was mainly done for a 1440px screen size
-- The best screen size is at `1440px`, further specific screen size styling can be made to improve the user interface for each screen size.
+- Further specific screen size styling can be made to improve the user interface for each screen size.
 - Only functional components can be used in the future too.